onflow/flow-cli/docs/generate-keys.md

 - Valid inputs: `"ECDSA_P256", "ECDSA_secp256k1"`
 - Default: `"ECDSA_P256"`

-Specify the ECDSA signature algorithm used to generate the key pair.
+Specify the ECDSA signature algorithm for the key pair.

+Flow supports the secp256k1 and P-256 curves.

 ### Seed

 - Flag: `--seed,s`
 - Valid inputs: any string with length >= 32

-Specify a UTF-8 seed string used to generate the key pair.
+Specify a UTF-8 seed string that will be used to generate the key pair.
 Key generation is deterministic, so the same seed will always result in the same key.

-If no seed is specified, the key pair is generated using a random 32 byte seed.
+If no seed is specified, the key pair will be generated using a random 32 byte seed.